-Heavy precipitation events cause tremendous damages and casualties in central Europe (Alfieri et al., 2016; Khodayar et al.,
+Heavy precipitation events cause tremendous damages and casualties in central Europe (Alfieri et al., 2016; Khodayar et al., 2021; Ranasinghe et al., 2021).
+In a warming climate, the occurrence and intensity of such events is projected to increase as assessed in Sect.
+8 of the Intergovernmental Panel on Climate Change (IPCC) and previous publications (Douville et al., 2021; Pichelli et al., 2021) due to the intensification of the hydrological cycle (Rajcack et al., 2013; Ban et al., 2018).
+Such events may occur during both winter and summer, fostered by deep moist convection (DMC), a large vertical transport of precipitating air masses (Emanuel, 1994).
+In winter, heavy precipitation typically occurs under strong synoptic forcing (Keil et al., 2020), caused by the large-scale advection of positive vorticity in cold upper-level layers (Holton, 2013).
+The associated synoptic patterns have been studied in past literature (e.g. Knippertz et al., 2003; Werner and Gerstengarbe, 2010; Stucki et al., 2012), referring a strong influence of northerly cutoff geopotential lows and elongated troughs as well as of the Atlantic zonal flow.
+In summer, DMC is often triggered by favourable local and mesoscale conditions close to the surface, including a warm and moist low-level and a triggering mechanism (Doswell et al., 1996).
+When these conditions coincide with the arrival of a mesoscale low-pressure system, highly damaging precipitation is likely to occur.

-- 40 2021; Ranasinghe et al., 2021).
-In a warming climate, the occurrence and intensity of such events is projected to increase as assessed in Chapter 8 of the Intergovernmental Panel on Climate Change (IPCC) and previous publications (Douville et al., 2021; Pichelli et al., 2021), due to the intensification of the hydrological cycle (Rajcack and Schär, 2013; Ban et al., 2018).
-Such events may occur both during winter and summer fostered by Deep Moist Convection (DMC), a large vertical transport of precipitating air masses (Emanuel; 1994).
-In winter, heavy precipitation typically occurs under strong synoptic forcing (Keil - 45 et al., 2020), caused by the large-scale advection of positive vorticity in cold upper-level layers (Holton, 2013).
-The associated synoptic patterns have been studied in past literature (e.g., Knippertz et al., 2003; Werner and Gerstengarbe, 2010; Stucki et al., 2012) referring a strong influence of northerly cut-off geopotential lows and elongated troughs as well as of the Atlantic zonal flow.
-In summer, DMC is often triggered by favourable local and mesoscale conditions close to the surface, including a warm and moist low-level and a triggering mechanism (Doswell, 1996).
-When these conditions coincide with the arrival of a mesoscale low-pressure system, highly damaging precipitation is likely to occur. - Understanding heavy precipitation processes, their variability and trends at decadal time scales is needed to provide better prevention and adaptation strategies.
-Considering modelling approaches, dynamical downscaling with Regional Climate Models (RCM) has proven to be a valuable tool towards this end (e.g., Jacob et al., 2013).
-Recently, the development of Convection-Permitting Models (CPMs) led to a step forward (Coppola et al., 2018; Prein et al., 2020; Lucas-Picher et al., - 55 2021) since a parametrized description of deep convection is no longer needed.
+Understanding heavy precipitation processes, their variability, and trends at decadal timescales is needed to provide better prevention and adaptation strategies.
+Considering modelling approaches, dynamical downscaling with regional climate models (RCMs) has proven to be a valuable tool towards this end (e.g. Jacob et al., 2014).
+Recently, the development of convection-permitting models (CPMs) led to a step forward (Coppola et al., 2018; Prein et al., 2020; Lucas-Picher et al., 2021) since a parameterized description of deep convection is no longer needed.
 An explicit representation of convection is often applied for horizontal grid spacings lower than ca. 5 km.
-Also improved is the representation of the model's land type, use and elevation (Prein et al., 2015; Heim et al., 2020).
-These advancements led to improvements in representing the daily precipitation's diurnal cycle (Kendon et al., 2012; Berthou et al., 2018; Ban et al., 2021); its structure, intensity, frequency, and duration (Berthou et al., 2019; Berg et al., 2019); its sub-hourly rates (Meredith et al., 2020); and orographic triggering - 60 (Ban et al., 2018).
+Also improved is the representation of the model's land type, use, and elevation (Prein et al., 2015; Heim et al., 2020).
+These advancements led to improvements in representing the daily precipitation's diurnal cycle (Kendon et al., 2012; Berthou et al., 2018; Ban et al., 2021); its structure, intensity, frequency, and duration (Berthou et al., 2019; Berg et al., 2019); its sub-hourly rates (Meredith et al., 2020); and its orographic triggering (Ban et al., 2018).
 These improvements are consistent over the main modelling regions worldwide.
 However, not all problems are solved, since CPMs have also shown relevant wet biases, inducing an overestimation of extreme intensities (Kendon et al., 2012).
-CPM uncertainties arise from shortcomings in the physical parameterizations, the coupling of the numerics and the physics-dynamics, deficiencies in the representation of the initial conditions and the lack of sufficient high-resolution observations for validation (Lucas-Picher et al., 2021).
+CPM uncertainties arise from shortcomings in the physical parameterizations, the coupling of the numerics and the physics-dynamics, deficiencies in the representation of the initial conditions, and the lack of sufficient high-resolution observations for validation (Lucas-Picher et al., 2021).